Memory of recurrent networks: Do we compute it right?: Conclusion

-{\bf Acknowledgments:} GB and JPO thank the hospitality and the generosity of the University of St. Gallen, where part of this work was completed.
+GB and JPO thank the hospitality and the generosity of the University of St. Gallen, where part of this work was completed.
+LG thanks the Nanyang Technological University for the hospitality, which made some of this work possible.
+GB thanks Konstantin Usevich for the helpful discussion of algebraic insights regarding the empirical conjecture on ordered eigenvalue products.
 JPO acknowledges financial support from the Nanyang Technological University (grant number 020870-00001) and the Swiss National Science Foundation (grant number 200021\_175801/1).

-\section{Memory neutrality to input mask under stationarity}
+\section{Memory Neutrality to Input Mask Under Stationarity}

-We now show that we can generalize Proposition \ref{prop:input_mask_neutral} to the case of weakly stationary input processes that are not necessarily white noises.
+We now show that we can generalize Proposition~\ref{prop:input_mask_neutral} to the case of weakly stationary input processes that are not necessarily white noises.
 This provides a discrete-time counterpart to the result in \cite{Hermans2010} and allows us to apply our memory estimation methods in more general setups in which just the stationarity of the input is needed.

-\begin{theorem} Under the controllability assumptions of Proposition \ref{prop:MC}, for any weakly stationary input $(z_t)_{t \in \mathbb{Z}}$ (not necessarily white noise), the memory of a linear echo state network is neutral to the choice of the input mask $\mathbf{C}$. \end{theorem}
+\begin{theorem} Under the controllability assumptions of Proposition~\ref{prop:MC}, for any weakly stationary input $(z_t)_{t \in \mathbb{Z}}$ (not necessarily white noise), the memory of a linear echo state network is neutral to the choice of the input mask $\mathbf{C}$. \end{theorem}

-\begin{proof} We shall mimic the proof of Proposition \ref{prop:input_mask_neutral}.
-We start by noticing that under the assumptions of the theorem, the stationarity of the input process implies stationarity of the associated states process $(\mathbf{x}_t)_{t\in \mathbb{Z}}$ as well as of the joint process $(z_{t+\tau}, \mathbf{x}_t)_{t \in \mathbb{Z}}$ for any $\tau \in \mathbb{N}$ (see Corollary 2.4 in \cite{RC15}), and calculate
+\begin{proof} We shall mimic the proof of Proposition~\ref{prop:input_mask_neutral}.
+We start by noticing that under the assumptions of the theorem, the stationarity of the input process implies stationarity of the associated states process $(\mathbf{x}_t)_{t\in \mathbb{Z}}$ as well as of the joint process $(z_{t+\tau}, \mathbf{x}_t)_{t \in \mathbb{Z}}$ for any $\tau \in \mathbb{N}$ (see Corollary 2.4 in \citealt{RC15}), and calculate

 The state autocovariance matrix is given by

 We now analyze all three summands separately:

 and can simplify $\Gamma_{\mathbf{x}}$ as